My mom and I attended the Becoming an Outdoors-Woman workshop again, this year at Greek Peak outside of Cortland, New York.

 Hitting any target was such a rush.
 I didn’t expect to enjoy archery as much as I did!
 And not going to lie, I have a compound bow sitting in my Amazon cart right now.

-I’ll take his pins out and remove the tape from his ears in a couple of weeks when he’s done setting (and you know I’ll be posting adorable pics of him at his little desk on Instagram).
+I’ll take his pins out and remove the tape from his ears in a couple of weeks when he’s done setting.

 We learned how to use tree identification keys by first examining and observing branches.
 Then we headed into the woods and kept on identifying.
 I’m looking forward to going through my backyard and taking stock!